mendix/docs/content/en/docs/refguide/runtime/metrics.md

 The Runtime Server produces various metrics.
 Some of these metrics are controlled by Mendix: these are prefixed with `mx`.

 Other metrics are produced by Micrometer, the library that is used for metrics.
-This library will output metrics for other libraries that it recognizes, such as the Jetty server that is embedded in the Runtime Server.
+This library outputs metrics for other libraries that it recognizes, such as the Jetty server that is embedded in the Runtime Server.
 These additional Micrometer metrics are not under our control and might change.

 ### 7.1 Runtime Server Metrics